THIS POSITION IS OPEN TO CURRENT STATE OF COLORADO RESIDENTS ONLY

 Any person with a disability as defined by the ADA Amendments Act of 2008 (ADAAA) may be provided a reasonable accommodation upon request to enable the person to complete an employment assessment.
 To request an accommodation, please contact CDPS Human Resources at 303-239-4427 or CDPS_HR@state.co.us at least five business days before the assessment date to allow us to evaluate your request and prepare for the accommodation.
 You may be asked to provide additional information, including medical documentation, regarding functional limitations and type of accommodation needed.
 Please ensure that you have this information available well in advance of the assessment date.

 Complete Applications must include the following documents:

-Application, completed supplemental questions, resume, a cover letter and please attach a one (1) page sample of something you authored as it pertains to this job.
 Applications are considered complete and accurate at the time of submission.
 Therefore, additional information may not be solicited or accepted after your application has been received.
-Deadline for submission is June 24, 2019 @ 5PM.

-If you are a military veteran you must submit a copy of your DD-214, Member 4 Copy, and VA disability letter if available/applicable at the time of application so we can determine if you are eligible for veteran's preference points.
-Military personnel who are stationed outside of Colorado may be eligible for this position by submitting the completed DD-2058 "State of Legal Residence" form.
+If you are a military veteran you must submit a copy of your DD214 at the time of application so we can determine if you are eligible for veteran's preference points.